dshot92/internship_valume_mesh/Internship.md

 The mesh is initialized in a DrawableTrimesh and pushed onto the canvas.
 Before being, to move the mesh to the point (0,0,0) we take its bbox.

+## Manifold Concept

+A space is n-manifold if and only if the outline at each of its points resembles a Euclidean space of the same size.

+A 1-manifold space must resemble a size 1 space for each point.

 ## Mesh subdivision and inside cluster non-manifoldness cases identification.